 She is also an annual contributor to Climate Focus’ progress assessments of the ten goals of New York Declaration on Forests.
 In addition, Imogen has experience with sustainability reporting & disclosure.
 Prior to joining the company, she worked for an environmental think-tank, Global Canopy in Oxford, England.
 Here she focused on the impact of soft commodity supply chain deforestation policies in the corporate and financial sectors.

 Imogen holds a BSc in Psychology from Sussex University, England, and an MSc in Environmental Sustainability from the University of Edinburgh, Scotland.
 She is happiest when hiking and camping in the mountains.
 Otherwise, you will find her doing yoga, or experimenting in the kitchen.

-Sanggeet Mithra Manirajah is a consultant at Climate Focus.
+Sanggeet Mithra Manirajah is a senior consultant at Climate Focus.
 Her work focuses on research and advisory on land use and forestry topics, including sustainable commodity chains, food systems and REDD+.

 Prior to joining Climate Focus, Sanggeet worked in the fields of social innovation and education.
 She co-founded Architects of Diversity, a non-profit initiative that aims to bridge communities and identity groups among youth in Malaysia.
 She holds a Master’s in Public Policy (MPP) from the Hertie School of Governance in Berlin and a BA degree in Politics and International Relations from Scripps College in Claremont, California.

 Sanggeet has lived and worked in Malaysia, Spain, Turkey and Germany.
 She speaks Bahasa Malaysia, Tamil, Spanish and is currently learning German.
 In her free time, Sanggeet enjoys practicing yoga, trying new recipes and reading.